rodolphobarbosa/rodolphobarbosa/README.md

 ## Hi there!
 I'm Rodolpho, nice to meet you!

-- 🔭 I’m currently working as a DevOps Engineer
+- 🔭 I’m currently working as a Technical SME
-- 🌱 I’m currently learning DevOps, IaC, Monitoring and Observability, FinOps and CyberSec.
+- 🌱 I’m also knows about DevOps, IaC, Monitoring and Observability, FinOps and CyberSec.
 - 🇧🇷 I'm from **Brazil**

 <div align="center">